Are you match ready? Connect your TV to fibre

 - Get on the best broadband connection available

-- Plug your model directly into your TV
+- Plug your modem directly into your TV

 - Get an unlimited data plan